LispCookbook/cl-cookbook/iteration.md

 `iterate` has some other things unique to it.

-If you are a newcomer in Lisp, it's perfectly OK to keep you this section for later.
+If you are a newcomer in Lisp, it's perfectly OK to keep this section for later.
 You could very well spend your career in Lisp without resorting to those features… although they might turn out useful one day.